vinhloi/amazon-freertos/demos/renesas/readme.txt

   RX65N GR-ROSE
   RXxxN Envision Kit (Murata Type 1FX on board)

-  pattern3: MCU has TCP/IP and using MCU SDIO for wifi osi	protocol	implemented into
+  pattern3: MCU has TCP/IP and SSL/TLS and using MCU SDIO for wifi, Amazon recommends this pattern as RAM<64KB. osi	protocol	implemented into
   7	aws		Amazon FreeRTOS
   7	mqtt		Amazon FreeRTOS